 Kid Spark STEM programs teach the practices and cross-cutting concepts used for all scientific learning as prescribed in the Next Generation Science Standards (NGSS).

 Goodbye, popsicle sticks!
 Kid Spark's robust and reusable labs are organized and unintimidating; the larger scale elements allow for collaborative learning.
-The entire curriculum can be taught using the same two labs year after year, across grade levels and topics.
-Labs can be stacked on top of one another and simply rolled to where you need it.
-One lab serves four students.
+The entire preK-8 curriculum can be taught using the same two labs (one per 4 students) year after year, across grade levels and topics.
+Labs can be stacked on top of one another and simply rolled from one classroom to another.

 ROK BLOCKS